 All Gold Key Volunteers go through an orientation meeting with the Program Coordinator.
 A registration form is completed and with the permission of the volunteer a national criminal background check and a check of the volunteer’s driving record is completed before receiving approval to volunteer.

-If you are interested in more information about the Gold Key Volunteer Program and becoming a volunteer, you can contact the Program Coordinator, Kelly Herrmann, by e-mail at or by phone at (989)772-0748.
+If you are interested in more information about the Gold Key Volunteer Program and becoming a volunteer, you can contact the Program Coordinator, Kelly Herrmann, by email: email@example.com or by phone at (989)772-0748.

 Gold Key Volunteer Opportunities